Talor-A/react-native-machine-learning/README.md

 allows the use of common machine learning frameworks in native mobile environments, bridged to React Native JS engine

+## Overview
+this module allows react native apps on android to use tensorflow mobile (iOS coming soon). import a compiled model for image classification, regression, etc. and use the methods documented below to interface with it.

 ## Getting started

 `$ npm install react-native-machine-learning --save`